sbonaretti/timeSavers/HowTo_CreatePythonPackage.md

           ```
           pip uninstall pykneer
           ```
-        - Move notebook to the source code folder
+        - Copy/paste file withfunction to modify to the notebook folder
         - Open Jupyter lab and go to the `pyKNEEr` kernel (top-right button)
         - Add the autoreload to the top of the notebook:
           ```